modshell

 load from file registers, script, settings

-save to file command history, console traffic, registers, communication settings, user log with timestamp
+save to file command history, console and Modbus traffic, registers, communication settings, user log

 auto save to file general settings and console traffic